-Budgeting software applications coordinate financial planning activities, as well as track and report on actual financial progress.
-This guide will help you select the right budgeting software to improve the predictability of corporate expenses and create efficiency in budget creation and tracking processes.
+Budgeting and forecasting software coordinates financial planning activities, as well as tracks and reports on actual financial progress.
+This guide will help you select the right budgeting and forecasting software to improve the predictability of corporate expenses and create efficiency in the budget creation and tracking processes:

 |Departmentalized budgeting||Departmentalized budgeting provides the ability to create hierarchically categorized budgets organized by units such as business department, location, or cost center|